itsLuisa/SHAPELURN/README.md

 * Level 3: Now you can describe relations between blocks and use conjunction, e.g.: *There is a red circle under a blue square*
 * Level4: Describe whatever you want!

+**Important** Do NOT try to move the window of the GUI why it is processing your description or your feedback as this will lead to a bug in the presentation of the GUI!

 For the detailed instructions and examples please refer to the [Wiki](https://github.com/itsLuisa/Semantic-Parsing-of-picture-descriptions/wiki)

 ## References